SWaeldchen/swaeldchen.github.io/_posts/2022-08-12-Formal_Interpretability.md

 **Figure 4.** The optimised mask to convince the classifier of the (correct) bird class constructs a feature that is not present in the original image, here a bird head looking to the left inside of the monochrome black wing of the original; from {% cite --file formal_interpretability %}[Macdonald2021].
 This can happen because of the effect explained in Figure 5 Left.
 {:.figcap}

+In fact, these simplified models are the reason that the heuristic methods of LIME ans ShAP are manipulable as explained before.
+If they used a correct model of the data distribution, there would be no off-manifold inputs when calculating the importance valuese, and the trick to change the off-manifold behaviour of the classifier would be without effect.

 The **second**, data-driven approach is to train a **generative model** on the dataset:

 $$